Tuesday, February 21, 2012

 Mardi Gras Creole Red Beans and Rice

-I don't usually celebrate Mardi Gras , but these delicious spicy Creole red beans and rice got me in the mood!!
+I don't usually make a special dish for Mardi Gras, but once I tasted these delicious spicy Creole red beans and rice, it got me in the mood!!
 I love making them because they can be made in the crock pot.

-I found out that red beans and rice are always a very a popular meal in New Orleans, and they are traditionally eaten on Mardi Gras as well.
-This spicy red beans and rice recipe is based on an authentic Louisiana Creole recipe .
-Although the original recipe included sausage, my school omitted it and made a vegetarian version.
+I discoveed that red beans and rice have always been a popular meal in New Orleans, as well as traditionally eaten on Mardi Gras.
+This spicy red beans and rice recipe is based on an authentic Louisiana Creole recipe.
+Although the original recipe included sausage, my school omitted it and made a vegetarian version because of a diverse population of students and faculty a good number who don't eat meat.
+I've tried it by adding plant-based vegan sausage.

 Personally, I like making bean dishes in the crock pot.
 I can start in the morning and have a hot tasty dish by noon.
 Ok, I love my crock pot and use it every chance I get.
 It makes life and clean up so easy!